 The Fair Work Commission found that Mr Foster was constructively dismissed.
 It reached this conclusion because of:

 - Sushi Tribe’s attempt to achieve a redundancy or independent contractor change;

 - the abrupt withdrawal of the redundancy offer;

 - the subsequent treatment of Mr Foster which affected his health and welfare and family life; and

 - the reduction in his hours and the increase in his workload.

 All constructive dismissal cases make it clear that employers need to carefully consider their actions when they decide they wish to be rid of an employee.
 There is rarely a low-risk shortcut that can substitute proper redundancy discussions or performance management.

-For more information about this Update or any Employment Law matter please contact Mike Baldwin senior counsel on (08) 9321 3755. .
+For more information about this Update or any Employment Law matter please contact us on (08) 9321 3755. .

 The information published in this paper is of a general nature and should not be construed as legal advice.
 Whilst we aim to provide timely, relevant and accurate information, the law may change and circumstances may differ.
 You should not therefore act in reliance on it without first obtaining specific legal advice.